Hyrrokkin User Guide

 }

-This node stores the text to output in a binary data object named value
+This node stores the text to output in a binary data object named value.
+Nodes use the service APIs get_data and set_data to read and write these data objects.

-expects messages consisting of a single string value, used to refresh the text stored by the node.
+To communicate with clients, nodes (or configurations) implement open_client and close_client methods.
+In the example above, the TextInputNode expects messages consisting of a single string value, used to refresh the text stored by the node.

 When the node is run, its stored value is output on port data_out

-If the value passed by a client is not an integer, the node will issue a warning via the service api set_status
+If the value passed by a client is not an integer, the node will issue a warning via the service api set_status.
+The following set of service APIs related to status updates:

-service API | Purpose |
+| service API | Purpose |

-set_status(msg,"info") | sets the status as INFORMATIONAL accompanied by message msg |
+| set_status(msg,"info") | sets the status as INFORMATIONAL accompanied by message msg |

-set_status(msg,"warning") | sets the status as WARNING accompanied by message msg |
+| set_status(msg,"warning") | sets the status as WARNING accompanied by message msg |

-set_status(msg,"error") | sets the status as ERROR accompanied by message msg |
+| set_status(msg,"error") | sets the status as ERROR accompanied by message msg |

-set_status("") | clears the status associated with this node |
+| set_status("") | clears the status associated with this node |

 WordFrequencyNode